WanluLiuLab/yasim/doc/tutorial/index.ipynb.md

 # YASIM Tutorial

 This is the tutorial documentation for YASIM.
-In this documentation, you would generate NGS and TGS RNA-Seq reads from CE11 reference genome with Alternative Splicing (AS) events., quantify them using `salmon` and compare them with ground-truth data.
+In this documentation, you would generate Next-Generation Sequencing (NGS) and Third-generation Sequencing (TGS) RNA-Seq reads from _C.
+Elegans_ (worm) reference genome with Alternative Splicing (AS) events, quantify them on an isoform level using Salmon and compare them with ground-truth data.

+This tutorial assumes basic understandings on RNA-Seq, Shell scripting and Python programming with Pandas and Seaborn.

 **How to read this documentation**: Code block without leading `!` are Python code blocks.
 For example: